-In cooperation with the Hochschule für Gestaltung Offenbach, the Hochschule Darmstadt, the Kunsthochschule Mainz and the Hochschule für Bildende Künste Städelschule, the RAY MASTER CLASS will be held for the second time as an intensive workshop, led by the RAY artist Johanna Diehl.
-The aim is to give national and international photography students the chance to explore their work under new eyes and to generate more attention among young visitors.
-The works of the RAY MASTER CLASS will be on display at the Museum Angewandte Kunst from 1 to 12 September with the start of the RAY Festival.
+In cooperation with the Hochschule für Gestaltung Offenbach, the Hochschule Darmstadt, the Kunsthochschule Mainz and the Hochschule für Bildende Künste Städelschule, the RAY MASTER CLASS was held for the second time as an intensive workshop, led by the RAY artist Johanna Diehl.
+The aim of the RAY MASTER CLASS is to give national and international photography students the chance to explore their work under new eyes and to generate more attention among young visitors.
+The works of the RAY MASTER CLASS are on display at the Museum Angewandte Kunst from 1 September 2021 until 9 January 2022.
 Another exhibition is planned for 2022 at the Kunststiftung Opelvillen Rüsselsheim.

 RAY MASTER CLASS Exhibition